Donation Receipt / Gift Aid Receipt (UK)

 Sponsorship Agreement (UK)

-Create a comprehensive Sponsorship Agreement for England and Wales governing the provision of financial or in-kind support in exchange for branding and promotional benefits.
+Create a detailed Sponsorship Agreement for England and Wales governing the provision of financial or in-kind support in exchange for branding and promotional benefits.
 Compliant with the Consumer Protection from Unfair Trading Regulations 2008 and the ASA Code of Practice.

 Consent Form (UK)